ismoy/ismoy/README.md

 Being a developer is the most important achievement I have achieved in my life.
 The goal now is to train and grow professionally in Android software development and bring many values in the Android software development industry

-I am a graduate, exactly this year what I have achieved as a junior developer.

 Entregas To Day: project that I have developed to request parcel services from point A to B using Firebase as a database and google Maps API, Dirreccions API, Places.
 This project is available in playStore.